Risk analysis efficiency trials

 Australian agriculture has a strong trade focus and relies on the biosecurity system to safeguard industry from the impact of exotic pests and diseases.

 As part of strengthening biosecurity surveillance and analysis under the Agricultural Competitiveness White Paper (the White Paper), we trialled new initiatives to make the risk analysis process more efficient.
 The need to increase the efficiency of this process was identified as critical for us in order to continue to:

-We are exploring innovative approaches and undertook trials to be able to reduce the number of outstanding market access requests in a timelier manner.
+The new initiatives explored innovative approaches and undertook trials to be able to reduce the number of outstanding market access requests in a timelier manner.